IGVF-DACC/igvfd/README.md

 $ echo '{"index_name": "", "item_type": ""}' > src/igvfd/mappings/new_type.json
 ```

-Once the empty template exists the correct values will be filled in by the `generate-opensearch-mappings.sh` script.
+Once the empty JSON template exists the correct values will be filled in by the `generate-opensearch-mappings.sh` script.